danmharris/homelab/README.md

 Configuration for tools used to manage my homelab.

+> [!IMPORTANT]
+> I am no longer actively updating this repository.
+My homelab is now managed with
+> NixOS instead of Kubernetes.
+>
+> The configuration for this can be found at https://github.com/danmharris/nixfiles

 ## 🚢 Kubernetes

 The majority of services in the homelab are hosted on a single Kubernetes